iHaiderAli/Utility-Package-App/README.md

 We have included commonly used utility functions in this library that are listed below and we will keep adding up more functions at the same place.

   1. Mashmallow permissions.
-  2. Zoomable image view
-  3. Toast & Log messages.
-  4. Camera and Gallery image picker.
+  2. Camera and Gallery image picker.
-  5. Input fields data validation.
+  3. Dymanic text / screen sizes
+  4. Alert dialog with message / Options.
+  5. Zoomable image view
   6. Non Swipeable ViewPager.
   7. Square ImageView / RelativeLayout / ViewPager.
   8. Close keyboard on outside touch of edit text fields.
   9. Time & Date Conversion methods.
+  10. Read Phone Contacts.
+  11. Toast & Log messages.
+  12. Internet connectivity check / Keyboad utils
+  13. Form input data validation.

   Many more common utility methods coming soon…